jsCow/jscow-node-editor/README.md

 ==========================================================

-### The jsCow framework is not longer in development and is no longer supported.
+### Unfortunatelly the "jsCow" framework is not longer in development from my side.
-### Please use the last stable version 2.0.4 of jsCow.
+### Please use the last stable version 2.0.4 of jsCow to use the node editor stable.
-### For questions you can still write a message or an email.
-I will try to help you but it's not possible for me to fix any bugs.
+### For questions you can still write an issue or email.
+### I will try to help you but it's not possible for me to fix any bugs.

-## Feel free to use or change it.
+## Feel free to use or fork my project.

 ==========================================================